jeplowman/EMToolKit/docs/source/index.rst

 Welcome to EMToolKit's Documentation
 =====================================

-Explore the EMToolKit, a comprehensive suite of tools designed for electromagnetic analysis and visualization.
+Explore the `EMToolKit <https://github.com/jeplowman/EMToolKit?tab=readme-ov-file#emtoolkit>`_, a suite of DEM tools designed for extracting temperature information from a collection of intensity measurements of solar plasma.

 Modules Overview